There are very few things us Aussies enjoy more in life than the great taste of a meat pie.

 The classic brekkie and lunch options at this extra-charming country cafe are worth a go, but the unmissable treats at Milkwood Bakery are the savoury and sweet pastries.
 Try one of the dressed-up ham and cheese croissants, lamb and pinenut sausage rolls or cure that sweet tooth with a brandy-soaked prune and custard tart or one of the many delicious tea cakes and friands.

 Special mention goes to the famous Berry sourdough, Kalamata olive Vienna and the perfectly sweet sourdough fruit loaf.
 Oh, and it would be rude not to pair these with a blood orange marmalade or Moroccan eggplant dip while you’re at it.

 These guys are all about just doing a few things, and doing them right.
 Their organic, artisan sourdough that uses, as the name suggests, just flour, water and salt, is perfection.
 The cakes, pastries and biscuits are to die for, and you'll want to try out one of the lemon and vanilla bean curd tarts if you know what’s good for you.

-However, the real heroes at Flour Water Salt are the hot savoury tarts, pies and sausage roll as they use their very own shortcrust and Belgian butter puff pastry and it is utterly phenomenal.
-We’re talking lamb, mint and rosemary sausage rolls, beef and Guinness pies and onion jam, fetta and thyme tarts.
+However, the real MVPs at Flour Water Salt are the hot savoury tarts, pies and sausage roll as Flour Salt Water uses its very own shortcrust and Belgian butter puff pastry and it is utterly phenomenal.
+We’re talking lamb, mint and rosemary sausage rolls, beef and Guinness pies with onion jam, fetta and thyme tarts.
 The house-made soup in the cooler months is also a winner.
 And, on top of being a killer bakery, they also have your next picnic sorted.
 Epic picnic hampers are sold here and they’re packed with plenty of goodness so you can pick it up and head to the closest beach or park.

 Bowral, Berrima, Mittagong